-If you are pregnant and the placenta is lying low in your uterus, you have placenta praevia.
+Placenta praevia is when the placenta is lying low in the uterus during pregnancy, either partly or completely covering the cervix.
 Placenta praevia occurs in 1 in every 200 pregnancies.
 You should talk to your doctor about any bleeding during your pregnancy.

 The placenta develops at the same time as your baby and is attached to the lining of your uterus (womb) during pregnancy.

 It allows for oxygen and nutrients to pass from you to your baby as well as producing hormones that support your pregnancy.

 Sometimes the placenta develops in the lower part of a woman's uterus It usually moves up as the womb grows, but in about 1 in every 200 pregnancies it stays in the lower part of the womb.

 If the placenta is covering or partly covering your cervix towards the end of your pregnancy, it will block your baby's path through your vagina and you'll have to deliver your baby by caesarean section.

 If your placenta is lying low in your uterus, it may show up in the ultrasound scan that many women have between 18 to 20 weeks of pregnancy.
 If the scan shows that you may have placenta praevia, you'll probably be asked to have another scan at about 32 weeks.

 For most women, that second scan will show the placenta has naturally moved up as the uterus expanded during pregnancy.
 Sometimes it moves up between the second scan and the baby's due date.

 Your doctor may find that placenta praevia is the reason a baby is in the breech position or lying across your bump.